 How the book got its name

-The title of Exterminating Poverty comes from Sir James Barr’s letter to Dr Marie Stopes to congratulate her on 17 March 1921, which read:
+The title of Exterminating Poverty comes from Sir James Barr’s letter to Dr Marie Stopes to congratulate her on 26 May 1921: